-I know you all have been asking me for a post like the one I did for the NYC Half/Marathon, but I don’t know that we need something that long for this race, but here you go… Not sure I am an expert on this one (I don’t go to Brooklyn enough!) but this will be my SEVENTH Brooklyn Half in a row, and all my GPS data matches, and have 6 years of race reports I can check back (which helps a lot to write this!).
+I know you all have been asking me for a post like the one I did for the NYC Half/Marathon, but I don’t think we need something that long for this race, but still, here you go… Not sure I am an expert on this one (I don’t go to Brooklyn enough!) but this will be my EIGHT Brooklyn Half in a row, and all my GPS data matches, and I do have 7 years of race reports I can check back on (which helps a lot to write this!).

 - Green is DOWNHILL (fast!!!)